-Police officers Nicholas Hanning and Ellie Summers were investigating a possible assault when they knocked on Clark’s door without announcing they were police officers.
+Police officers Hanning and Ellie Summers were investigating a possible assault when they knocked on Clark’s door without announcing they were police officers.

 A female neighbor had accused Clark of punching her in the face after he allegedly pounded on her wall to keep quiet.